cjhubbs/eleventy-bliss-blog/content/09/05/fox-news-knee-jerk-reactions-and-out-of-context-statements.md

 ---
 title: "Fox News, knee-jerk reactions, and out-of-context statements"
-date: "2009-05-28T12:36:28.000"
+date: 2009-05-28T12:36:28.000
-tags:
+tags: ['politics','media']
-  - "conservatism"
-  - "media"
-  - "politics"
 ---

 If my previous posts in which I declared my support for Obama and for civilly-recognized gay marriage weren't enough to convince my church friends that I have become a heathen leftist Commie pinko, I'll probably do it with this post.
 Why?
 Because I'm going to be mildly critical of Fox News and of those who blindly follow it.

-Yesterday [I linked to](http://www.chrishubbs.com/2009/05/27/links-for-2009-05-27/) a [Rod Dreher column entitled "I was wrong about Sotomayor speech"](http://blog.beliefnet.com/crunchycon/2009/05/i-was-wrong-about-sotomayor-sp.html).
+Yesterday I linked to a [Rod Dreher column entitled "I was wrong about Sotomayor speech"](http://blog.beliefnet.com/crunchycon/2009/05/i-was-wrong-about-sotomayor-sp.html).
 (Yeah, there's an article missing somewhere in that sentence, but live with it.)
 To catch anyone up who hasn't heard about it, the controversial statement from Supreme Court nominee Sonia Sotomayor was made in [a 2002 speech](http://www.nytimes.com/2009/05/15/us/politics/15judge.text.html?pagewanted=all) at Cal Berkeley, where she said this:

 > I would hope that a wise Latina woman with the richness of her experience would more often than not reach a better conclusion than a white male who hasn’t lived that life.